 - An entrance exam in any subject deemed basic to seminary study.

-To apply for admission to one of the Seminary’s programs or as a Special Student, the prospective student should submit their completed application form along with the following items:
+To apply for admission to one of the Seminary’s programs or as a Special Student, the prospective student should do the following:

 - Complete our online application with a $100 non-refundable application fee and a personal testimony.